Centias/BankItems/README.md

 Fork of the original BankItems on Curse/WowAce.
 Credit to XinHuan/Burstroc and anyone else who worked on the original.

-I intend to take no credit for the work they did or take any money out of their pockets, I only want to keep this addon alive.
+I intend to take no credit for the work they did or take any money out of their pockets, I only want to keep this addon alive and keep making improvements.

 If you really want to send me a couple bucks for my work, that is entirely up to you.